ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 To test your code, have teleop, safety, and zed running.
 Then, in the scripts folder run driveNode.py like normal(type python driveNode.py).
 This should run your new driving node.

-**Challenge:** Once you have completed Part 2, try making the car stop for 2 seconds then continue driving forward until the next time it sees a new red flag (executing a standard "stop" at a stop sign when actual driving).
-Keep in mind that the robot must not get stopped again by the same red flag!
+**Challenge:** Once you have completed Part 2, try making the car stop only when the cone is a certain distance away **and** in the center of the screen.